-14.1 In Years 7 to 11, where at least one child can be accommodated without prejudicing the efficient education of others or use of resources, their twins, triplet(s) and sibling(s) of a higher multiple birth will also be offered a place to avoid them having to attend different schools.
+13.1 In Years 7 to 11, where at least one child can be accommodated without prejudicing the efficient education of others or use of resources, their twins, triplet(s) and sibling(s) of a higher multiple birth will also be offered a place to avoid them having to attend different schools.

-15 Application Procedure for Admission to Year 7 in September
+14 Application Procedure for Admission to Year 7 in September

-- 15.1 Applications in the normal admission round are coordinated by the Local Authority for all schools in its area.
-This includes late applications (i.e. applications received before the first day of term in September, but not made in time to enable the Local Authority to offer a place on National Offer Day). - 15.2 Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
-Parents must state a preference for the Academy in the CAF. - 15.3 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
-This documentation must be submitted to the Local Authority to arrive by the application deadline.
-If not, there is a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one. - 15.4 The application deadline for admission to Year 7 in the normal admission round is Monday, 1st November 2021. - 15.5 National Offer Day for admission to Year 7 in the normal admission round is Tuesday, 1st March 2022. - 15.6 Late applications (as defined above) will be processed by the Local Authority after all ontime applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
+- 14.1 Applications in the normal admission round are coordinated by the Local Authority for all schools in its area.
+This includes late applications (i.e. applications received before the first day of term in September, but not made in time to enable the Local Authority to offer a place on National Offer Day). - 14.2 Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
+Parents must state a preference for the Academy in the CAF. - 14.3 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
+This documentation must be submitted to the child's home Local Authority to arrive by the application deadline.
+If not, the child will be placed in the next oversubscription category that applies. - 14.4 The application deadline for admission to Year 7 in the normal admission round is Monday 31st October 2022. - 14.5 National Offer Day for admission to Year 7 in the normal admission round is Tuesday 1st March 2023. - 14.6 Late applications (as defined above) will be processed by the Local Authority after all on-time applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
 Parents are therefore strongly advised to submit their applications on time.

-16 Application Procedure for In-Year Admission (Mid-Year/Other Year Groups)
+15 Application Procedure for In-Year Admission (Mid-Year/Other Year Groups)

-- 16.1 An in-year admission application is one for admission to Year 7 submitted after the first day of term in September, or of admission to any other year group.
-This is also known as admission 'outside the normal admission round' - 16.2 Parents should note that the PAN set for Year 7 only applies for the duration of the school year entry (i.e. to applications both in and outside the normal admission round to Year 7 only).
+- 15.1 An in-year admission application is one for admission to Year 7 submitted after the first day of term in September, or of admission to any other year group.
+This is also known as admission 'outside the normal admission round'. - 15.2 Parents should note that the PAN set for Year 7 only applies for the duration of the school year entry (i.e. to applications both in and outside the normal admission round to Year 7 only).
 Such applications may be refused where there are no places remaining with the PAN set for that intake.